Lesley-Wang006/stock-dashboard/README.md

 ## What it does

-Every morning you open the dashboard, enter a ticker, and get a clear **BULLISH / BEARISH / NEUTRAL** conclusion based on 8 signals computed from live market data.
+Every morning, you can open the dashboard, enter a ticker, and get a clear **BULLISH / BEARISH / NEUTRAL** conclusion based on 8 signals computed from live market data.
 You can also ask the AI chatbot questions about the stock in plain English.

 ---